privacyidea/privacyidea/doc/machines/index.rst

 so that authentication items
 can be passed to those client machines.

-In addition you need to define, which application on the client machine the user should authenticate to.
+In addition you need to define, which application or service on the client machine the user should authenticate to.
 Different application require different authentication items.